-I recently stayed at a friend’s house for a week who used her DockATot Deluxe every day with her 4-month-old.
-And, I noticed it was lightweight, easy to move, and a great containment device for this stage.
-Not to mention it’s all the rage these days.
-When DockATot offered to send me their Deluxe Dock with toy set, I was pretty stoked to see what the fuss was all about.
+Have you noticed DockaTot’s are all the rage these days on Instagram?
+I have long wondered what is so amazing about this baby item and why moms seem to like it.
+When DockATot offered to send me one to try, I was pretty stoked to see what the fuss was all about!
 I will say upfront that it would have had a better lifespan if I had this from day one.
 However, even at 5 months, there are ways this has come in handy!

 If you didn’t know, the DockATot comes in two sizes.
 The smaller one (see the Deluxe here) is made for babies 0-8 months and has a toy set attachment you can purchase separately.
 The larger is called the Grand and it is for babies 3-36 months.

 It’s used as a place to set your baby down safely, a portable bed, and for co-sleeping.
-The thing that is unique about it too is that it’s tested for breathability, so if your baby turned their head to the side they could still breath.
+The thing that is unique about it is that it’s tested for breathability, so if your baby turned their face into it they could still breath.

 Each DockaTot is handmade in Europe, made from 100% cotton, and OEKO-TEX certified.